rerun-io/rerun/docs/content/howto/configure-the-viewer/through-code.md

 ## Activating the default blueprint

+Just like the viewer can store many different recordings internally, it can also store many different blueprints.
+For each `application_id` in the viewer, are two particularly important blueprints: the "default blueprint" and the "active blueprint".

+When a recording is selected, the active blueprint for the corresponding `application_id` will completely determine what is displayed by the viewer.

-Once you have sent a blueprint to the viewer, it will not necessarily be activated immediately.
+When you send a blueprint to the viewer, it will not necessarily be activated immediately.
 The standard behavior is to only update the "default blueprint" in the viewer.
 This minimizes the chance that you accidentally overwrite blueprint edits you may have made locally.

 If you want to start using the new blueprint, after sending it, you will need to click the reset button in the blueprint panel.
-This resets the blueprint to the current default:
+This resets the active blueprint to the current default:

 TODO(#5636): reset_blueprint